-The Final Investigation Report shall be shared with all Parties and their Advisors through secure electronic format or hard copy at least ten (10) business days prior to the hearing.
+The Director shall provide the Final Investigation Report with all Parties and their Advisors through secure electronic format or hard copy at least ten (10) business days prior to the hearing and will also provide access to the information gathered during the investigation, the information submitted by the Parties to the Draft Investigation Report, and the information gathered during any additional investigative steps taken after the review of the Draft Investigation Report in order to prepare for the hearing.

-The Parties may choose to provide a written response to the Final Investigation Report, which must be submitted to the Investigator(s) at least five (5) business days prior to the start of the hearing.
-The Parties and their Advisors will be provided with the other party's written response at least (2) business days prior to the hearing.
+The Parties may choose to provide a written response to the Final Investigation Report, which must be submitted to the Director at least five (5) business days prior to the start of the hearing.
+The Parties and their Advisors will be provided with the other party's written response if one is received and any response(s) received will be provided to the Decision-Maker prior to the start of the hearing.